 Catelyn Stark hires the Storm Dancer to take her and Ser Rodrik Cassel to King's Landing from White Harbor.
 Lady Catelyn returns to the North from the Vale of Arryn with Ser Rodrik and her uncle, Brynden Tully, arriving at White Harbor.
 She and her uncle leave White Harbor with Ser Wylis Manderly and his levies of nearly 1,500 men to meet her son Robb at Moat Cailin.
 Lord Wyman Manderly stays behind to see to White Harbor's defenses and to raise a navy.

 A Feast for Crows

 A Dance with Dragons

 Davos Seaworth notes the large navy when he arrives in White Harbor, with the inner harbor filled with twenty-three war galleys..
-Davos is in White Harbor to treat with Manderly on behalf of Stannis Baratheon.
-He is preceded, however, by envoys of House Frey (Rhaegar Frey, Ser Jared Frey and Symond Frey), who have come with the remains of Wendel Manderly who died at the Red Wedding.
+Davos is in White Harbor to treat with Wyman on behalf of Stannis Baratheon.
+He is preceded, however, by envoys of House Frey.
+Rhaegar Frey, Ser Jared Frey and Symond Frey have come with the remains of Wendel Manderly, who died at the Red Wedding.